Make homemade Oat Milk in minutes with just 2 ingredients. This easy oat milk recipe is super quick and very budget friendly!

 - Do not over-blend.
 High-speed blenders produce heat as their motor runs and warm the liquid as it blends.
 Blend in short bursts and not for more than 30 to 40 seconds total.
 A few ice cubes added with the water can help to keep things cool if you have a blender that runs warm.

-Wondering what you can use oat milk for?
-It's perfect for drinking ice cold and for using in/on:
+Oat milk is perfect for drinking ice cold with cookies and for use in:

-Important - I don't recommend you use oat milk for making hot sauces or hot milky drinks like lattes or hot chocolate because as it heats up it thickens a lot and can become a little slimy.
-You can however add a dash of it to cups of tea and coffee.
+You can also add a dash to your tea and coffee but do not use it for making hot sauces or hot milky drinks like lattes or hot chocolate because as it heats up it thickens a lot and becomes slimy.

 Recipe